 The kookaburra series is among the most popular collectible silver coin series in the world for its stylistic flair and considerable rarity.
 Buying these coins is a smart decision, but choosing the right retailer can make all the difference.
 Discover why each minting attracts increasing attention from both private coin collectors and private citizens looking to balance their investment portfolios.

-Kookaburras always feature the image of Queen Elizabeth II on their obverse side in high relief.
+Kookaburras always feature the image of the reigning monarch of the United Kingdom on their obverse side.
 The native Australian bird from which coin derives its name — the kookaburra — sits in high relief on its reverse.
 Each minting year depicts the bird differently, including varying poses on gum leaf tree branches, new designs, and sometimes even colors.

 Limited production of the one-ounce coins, coupled with even smaller special coins during certain minting years, make kookaburras highly collectible.
 Because the coin is legal Australian tender, only a relative few coins are available for purchase outside the country.
 The Perth Mint released just 10,000 of the one ounce 2014 mintage to international buyers.
 The 2012 Australian Outback Kookaburra, in contrast, saw a minting of only 5,000 coins.